-Table 2 lists the possible values of the attribute fs\line\title commonly used in Income Statements.
+Table 2 lists the possible values of the attribute fs_line_title commonly used in Income Statements.

 Table 2.
-Possible values of the non-key attribute fs\line\title used in the Income Statement
+Possible values of the non-key attribute fs_line_title used in the Income Statement

-Values of the non-key attribute fs line title used in the Income Statement Total operating revenues Total financial revenues Sales revenues Financial revenues from investment, loans granted, and interest and exchange rate gains Other operating revenues Other financial revenue Total operating expenses Income from associated companies Costs of trading goods sold Total financial expenses Cost of consumed materials and Financial expenses from interest other supplies and exchange rate gains Cost of materials, spare parts, and Other financial expenses other inventory sold Service cost Losses from associates Amortization and depreciation Profit from ordinary activities Impairment losses of non-current Profit from ordinary activities assets before taxation Impairment losses of current assets Corporate tax Provisions Net profit Other operating expenses Net profit minority shareholders Operating profit Total other comprehensive income
+Values of the non-key attribute fs_line_title used in the Income Statement Total operating revenues Total financial revenues Sales revenues Financial revenues from investment, loans granted, and interest and exchange rate gains Other operating revenues Other financial revenue Total operating expenses Income from associated companies Costs of trading goods sold Total financial expenses Cost of consumed materials and Financial expenses from interest and other supplies exchange rate gains Cost of materials, spare parts, and Other financial expenses other inventory sold Service cost Losses from associates Amortization and depreciation Profit from ordinary activities Impairment losses of non-current Profit from ordinary activities assets before taxation Impairment losses of current Corporate tax assets Provisions Net profit Other operating expenses Net profit minority shareholders Operating profit Total other comprehensive income

-Table 3 lists the possible values of the attribute fs\line\title commonly used in Cash Flow Statements.
+Table 3 lists the possible values of the attribute fs_line_title commonly used in Cash Flow Statements.

 As per the positions listed in these three tables, it is noteworthy to point out that they represent the most usually used ones.
-Some of them can be found with different names in other financial statements and it was the main reason to include the attribute fs\line\alias in the relation FIN\STMT\LINE.
+Some of them can be found with different names in other financial statements and it was the main reason to include the attribute fs_line_alias in the relation FIN_STMT_LINE.

 Table 3.
-Possible values of the non-key attribute fs\line\title used in the Cash Flow Statement
+Possible values of the non-key attribute fs_line_title used in the Cash Flow Statement

-Values of the non-key attribute fs_line_title used in the Cash Flow
+Values of the non-key attribute fs_line_title used in the

-Statement
+Cash Flow Statement

-Cash flows from operating Capital gains/losses from the sale
+Cash flows from operating Capital gains/losses from the sale of

-activities of investments
+activities investments

+(continues on the next page)

 Depreciation of properties, plants, Other cash receipts and payments

 and equipment from operating activities

 Gain/loss from impairment Cash flow from investing activities

 Increase/decrease in inventories Cash payments from the acquired

 property, plant and equipment,

 intangibles, and other

-Increase/decrease in receivables- Cash flow from financing
+Increase/decrease in receivables- Cash flow from financing activities

-customers activities
+customers

 Increase/decrease in advance Cash proceeds from issuing shares

 payment or other equity instruments

 Increase/decrease in short-term Cash repayments from amounts

 receivables borrowed

-Increase/decrease in paid expenses Cash proceeds from issuing
+Increase/decrease in paid Cash proceeds from issuing

-for future periods debentures, loans, notes, bonds,
+expenses for future periods debentures, loans, notes, bonds,

 mortgages, and other short or long-

 term borrowings

 Increase/decrease in payables Cash payments to acquire a minor

 interest

 Increase/decrease in received Dividends paid

 advanced payments

 Increase/decrease in short-term Repurchase of own shares and

 payables stakes

 Increase/decrease in deferred Cash payments by a lessee for the

-expenses reduction of the outstanding
+expenses reduction of the outstanding liability

-liability relating to a finance lease
+relating to a finance lease

 Interest paid/received Net increase in cash and cash

 equivalents

 Dividends paid/received Cash and cash equivalents at

 beginning of the period

-Tax expense Cash and cash equivalents at end
+Tax expense Cash and cash equivalents at end of

-of the period
+the period

-Capital gains/losses from the sale of
+Capital gains/losses from the sale

-property, plant, and equipment
+of property, plant, and equipment